stephan1373/eNMS/docs/source/automation/service_editor.md

     The log level to use when running the service; it governs logs written to the log window in the UI, as well as the logs that are written to the log files.
+- `Always Show User-Defined Logs`: (default: `True`) When enabled, user-defined logs (i.e., logs generated through the `log` function in Python) are always displayed, regardless of their logging level or the value specified in the Logging field above.
-- `Save only failed results`: (default: False) If enabled, the service will not generate a result unless there was a failure.
+- `Save only failed results`: (default: `False`) If enabled, the service will not generate a result unless there was a failure.
 This saves database space and improves performance.
 Beware if a subsequent service needs to rely on this service's result.
-- `Update pools after running`: (default: False) Update all pools after this service runs.
+- `Update pools after running`: (default: `False`) Update all pools after this service runs.
 Note that updating all pools is performance intensive.

 #### Parameterized Form Parameters